 Trailnet envisions a future where leaders make transportation and land use decisions that expands economic development, promotes health, wellness, and prevention, and advances social equity and access.
 St. Louis is a place where people can easily walk or bike on pleasant routes to local destinations.
 Trailnet’s vision is to see the St. Louis area emerge as one of the healthiest, most active, and connected regions in the country.

 Join the Movement

-As we celebrate our 30th Anniversary, we invite stakeholders to be a part of the movement to take St. Louis to the next level for active transportation.
-Our members helped get us here and future supporters will get us through the next 30 years.
+As we celebrate our past, we invite stakeholders to be a part of the movement to take St. Louis to the next level for healthy, sustainable transportation.
+Our members helped get us here and future supporters will get us through the next 30+ years.
 Click here to become a member of Trailnet!

 In 1997, with the encouragement and support of The McKnight Foundation, a group of non-profit organizations led by Trailnet, concerned with the future of the Mississippi River in the bi-state St. Louis area formed a partnership to plan and implement The Confluence Greenway Project.
 This ambitious revitalization program now encompasses 200 square miles centered on the Mississippi and Missouri Rivers, from the downtown Gateway Arch to St. Charles, Missouri and Grafton, Illinois.
 This partnership was completed in 2012.

 Beginning in 1992, Trailnet built the first 6 miles of Grant’s Trail in St. Louis County.
 This multi-use path was an early rails-to-trails project and a key piece of the St. Louis cycling landscape.
 Today, Grant’s Trail is a vital space for people to safely walk, bike, and roll.
 It has showcased the desire for safe, car-free spaces and has been a model for much of the growth in trails and greenways across the region.
 Learn more about the history of the trail.
 The trail has been incorporated into Great Rivers Greenway’s Gravois Greenway.